npm/rfcs/accepted/0015-add-restricted-versions-handling.md

 ## Detailed Explanation

-1. Introduce a new E403 (forbidden) error code in the case that a forbidden package was requested and blocked by the security proxy on the CLI
+1. Introduce a new E403 (forbidden) error code in the case that a forbidden package was requested and blocked by a policy on the server.
 2. Add this check on `npm-pick-manifest` where we currently check if a version package exists or not.
 This extra check verifies that a version isn't under the `restrictedVersions` object and if it is, it will throw